Gluten-Free Chocolate Beet Muffins

 Variations

-• Flour: you can use a different mix of gluten-free all-purpose flour.
+• Flour: you can use a different mix of gluten-free all-purpose flour, like adding almond flour.

 • Buttermilk: replace buttermilk with milk with drops of lemon juice.